SuperOfficeDocs/superoffice-docs/docs/api/api-reference/soap/Services88/CustomerService/ChatSessionsForUser.md

 Get all chat TOPICS which this user is a member of.
 Members means that you have at least one of: Can Respond, Notifications, Listen or Manager

 **Returns:** Array of chat TOPIC ids the current user can access.
-NOTchat sessions.
+NOT chat sessions.

 [WSDL file for Services88/CustomerService](../Services88-CustomerService.md)